canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q2/QuestionText.md

 ## TestRoom

-- Your `TestRoom` class will have a `main` method which initializes two pillow and a bed, and prints out the attributes of each object, for that use the same values as the sample output.
-Use the `toString` method provided in each class to do this.
+- Your `TestRoom` class will have a `main` method which initializes two pillow and a bed, and prints out the attributes of each object.
+Use the values in the sample output to initialize these objects.
+To print out the information about the objects, each class to do this.
 - The sample output is as follows:
   ```